 These must count as one of the more bizarre symptoms of MS, with some describing a feeling like crawling insects.

 Between them, Cara, Helena and Caroline felt a real mix of odd skin sensations, which are also known as altered sensations.
 Cara's symptoms started when she woke with a numb foot, a feeling that spread up her leg.
-Then came a painful 'electric shock' sensation in her spine.
+Then came a painful 'electric shock' sensation in her spine, which is called Lhermitte's sign.
 For Helena, it started with pins and needles.
 Then numbness, burning, buzzing sensations, cold water feeling hot and vice versa.
 Caroline also experienced a burning sensation and numbness, which went on for years.
 She was later diagnosed with clinically isolated syndrome after falling over.
 Fatigue, pain in her arms and headaches followed:

 Many people with MS have problems with their eyesight with one in five experiencing optic neuritis as a first sign.
 Other visual problems include double vision (diplopia) and involuntary eye movement (nystagmus).